salesforcecli/plugin-user/messages/create.md

 # duplicateUsername

 The username "%s" already exists in this or another Salesforce org.
 Usernames must be unique across all Salesforce orgs.
+Try using the --set-unique-username flag to force a unique username by appending the org ID.

 # success

-Successfully created user "%s" with ID %s for org %s.%s You can see more details about this user by running "%s user:display -u %s".
+Successfully created user "%s" with ID %s for org %s.%s See more details about this user by running "%s user display -o %s".

 # flags.target-hub.deprecation

-The --target-dev-hub flag is deprecated and is not being used in this command.
-The flag will be removed in v57 or later.
+The --target-dev-hub flag is deprecated and is no longer used by this command.
+The flag will be removed in API version 57.0 or later.